How to Nurture Your Female Friendships

-Cattiness, (although a somewhat a sexist term) is a major trait that haunts a lot of female relationships.
+Cattiness (although a somewhat sexist term) is a major trait that haunts many female relationships.
 You’ve probably been there.
 You let your competitive nature get the best of you.
-You say something about another woman that you probably wouldn’t want said about you.
+You say something about another woman that you probably wouldn’t want to be said about you.

 As women, we really cherish our female bonds.
 We get each other.
 And research shows there’s a little bit of science behind that bond.

 Studies indicate that women need these connections – more so than men.
 Nurturing your female friendships increases oxytocin and serotonin, which are also known as the bonding hormones.

 Interestingly, there might be a little more to these bonding hormones as well.
 These hormones drive us to bond and connect with other females.
 Why?
 It comes down to a protective mechanism for your kids (that is, assuming you have them!).
 It sounds kind of dark – but if something happens to you, you’ve got a tribe ready to help your kids out.
 It’s innate.

 But then… we get competitive with each other, which creates problems.